fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.1.0/Set-AzureRmApiManagementApi.md

 ```

 ### -ApiId
-Specifies the ID of the API to modify.
+Specifies the ID of the API that this cmdlet modifies.

 ```yaml
 Type: String